Flutura Kusari

 Zlatina Siderova works as Programme Lead Grants at the European Journalism Centre (EJC).
 She joined EJC in 2018 and has fourteen years of project management and consulting experience in the public, private, and NGO sectors, including programmes implemented with the financial support of the EU.

-Twitter: @RudiBressa
+Twitter: @JorgWojahn

 Published